sowcow/blog/content/posts/senso.md

 - movies
 ---

-Beatiful views of course, both strong feelings and something different also.
+Beatiful views of Venice and Italy of course.
+Both strong feelings and something different also.

 My version of the movie was missing Livia money explanation scene :).
 The actress plays very well if you ask me.
 But she convincingly plays something very different.